It’s all learning.

 Touch is a powerful way to come into deeper connection with ourselves and

 one another.
-I use touch to help you tap into the felt sense of your being,
+I use touch to help you tap into the felt sense of your being and